IBM/MAX-Nucleus-Segmenter/README.md

 ### 3. Use the Model

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.
-Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted labels for the image from the API.
+Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted probabilities and segmentation masks for the image from the API.

 ![Swagger UI Screenshot](docs/swagger-screenshot.png)